 Dr. Reza Parizi

 “What does this have to do with real life?”
 This is simply my research and teaching philosophy.
-More than a decade of reading and reflection has convinced me that it would be a waste of time and resources, if we fail to address the above question as scholar/educator.
+More than a decade of reading and reflection has convinced me that it would be a waste of time and resources if we fail to address the above question as a scholar/educator.

 A brief bio...

-Dr. Parizi is the Director of the Decentralized Science Lab (dSL) and a consummate technologist and researcher with an entrepreneurial spirit at KSU.
-He is a member of Georgia FinTech Academy, Global
+Dr. Parizi is the Director of the Decentralized Science Lab (dSL) and a consummate technologist and cybersecurity researcher with an entrepreneurial spirit at KSU.
+He is a member of Georgia FinTech Academy,

-researchers (link), as well as Senior IEEE, IEEE Blockchain Community, and ACM.
-Prior to joining KSU,
+Senior IEEE, IEEE Blockchain Community, and ACM.
+Prior to joining KSU, he was with

-He has more than 8 years of working experience in industrial software development and project managing.
-He is currently serving on the advisory board of FinTech4Good-Blockchain.
-His interests are R&D in Blockchain, Smart contract programming, emerging issues in software engineering, IoT, and the practice of secure software-run world applications.
-He has published several research papers in top reputable scientific journals (such as, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Journal of Ambient Intelligence and Smart Environments, Information and Software Technology, Journal of Systems and Software, Journal of Soft Computing, and International Journal on Software Tools for Technology Transfer) and international conferences and also has two copyrights to his credit.
+He has more than 10 years of working experience in industrial software development and project managing.
+He is currently serving on the advisory board of FinTech4Good.
+His interests are R&D in AI-assisted Cybersecuirty, Federated learning, Blockchain, Smart contract programming, emerging issues in software engineering, IoT, and the practice of secure software-run world applications.
+He has published several research papers in top reputable scientific journals (such as, IEEE Transactions on Services Computing, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Neural Computing and Applications, Information and Software Technology, Journal of Systems and Software, Journal of Soft Computing, and International Journal on Software Tools for Technology Transfer, to just name a few) and international conferences and also has two copyrights to his credit.

 *** I have been recognized as 1 of 3 "Professors To Know In Software Engineering Programs" in the USA - check it out